OTRF/Security-Datasets/docs/mordor_erebor.md

 * It creates event trace sessions and subscribes them to the ETW providers
 * It consumes events from the event trace sessions in real time
 * It writes consumed events to the SilkService Log event log in real time

-## Environment Deployment

-The [Blacksmith Project](https://blacksmith.readthedocs.io/en/latest/) is responsible for deploying this environment.
-Therefore, you can follow the instructions provided in [here](https://blacksmith.readthedocs.io/en/latest/mordor_erebor.html)